 Consultant in Allergy and Immunology

-Professor Gideon Lack is Professor of Paediatric Allergy at King’s College London and member of the MRC-Asthma UK Centre in Allergic Mechanisms of Asthma.
+Gideon Lack is Professor of Paediatric Allergy at King’s College London and a member of the MRC-Asthma UK Centre in Allergic Mechanisms of Asthma.

 His research has focused on severe childhood asthma, peanut allergy, and new strategies to prevent and treat food allergies, eczema, asthma, and hay fever in children and adults.
 His clinical expertise includes allergic asthma, anaphylaxis, and desensitising vaccines to treat hay fever and other allergies.
 He is the Principle Investigator on the LEAP (Learning Early About Peanut allergy) and EAT (Enquiring About Tolerance) studies, which are taking place at the Evelina Children’s Hospital.